The-GPT-Warriors/ASLFrontend/game.md

                 ctx.fillText("Score: " + score, canvas.width / 2 - 60, canvas.height / 2 + 40);
             }
         }
-        // Function to handle user input (keyboard presses) function keyDownHandler(e) {
+        // function to handle user input (keyboard presses) function keyDownHandler(e) {
-            if (e.key == "Right" || e.key == "ArrowRight") { // If the right key is pushed
+            if (e.key == "Right" || e.key == "ArrowRight") { // if right key is pushed
-                if (player.x + player.width < canvas.width) { // If the player is not on the very far right
+                if (player.x + player.width < canvas.width) { // if player is not on the very far right
-                    player.x += player.speed; // Move with defined speed to the right
+                    player.x += player.speed; // moving with defined speed in the right direction
-                    player.angle = 0; // Set the angle to face right
                 }
-            } else if (e.key == "Left" || e.key == "ArrowLeft") { // If the left key is pushed
+            } else if (e.key == "Left" || e.key == "ArrowLeft") { // if left key is pushed
-                if (player.x > 0) { // If the player is not on the very far left
+                if (player.x > 0) { // if player is not on the very far left
-                    player.x -= player.speed; // Move with defined speed to the left
+                    player.x -= player.speed; // moving with defined speed in left direction
-                    player.angle = Math.PI; // Set the angle to face left
                 }
-            } else if (e.key == " ") { // If space is pushed
+            } else if (e.key == " ") { // if space is pushed
-                bullets.push({ // Show bullets
+                bullets.push({ // show bullets
-                    x: player.x + player.width / 2 - 2.5, // From the middle of the player's icon
+                    x: player.x + player.width / 2 - 2.5, // from the middle of the player's icon
-                    y: player.y, // From player's height
+                    y: player.y, // from player's height
                     width: 5,
                     height: 10
                 });
             }
         }
-        // Add keydown event listener to the document document.addEventListener("keydown", keyDownHandler, false);
+        // add keydown event listener to the document document.addEventListener("keydown", keyDownHandler, false);
         // Initial call to the draw() function draw();
         // Set up a timer interval to decrement timeLeft const timerInterval = setInterval(function() {
-            if (!isGameOver && timeLeft > 0) { // If time and game are not over
+            if (!isGameOver && timeLeft > 0) { // if time and game is not over
-                timeLeft--; // Decrease time left
+                timeLeft--; // decrease time left
             } else {
-                clearInterval(timerInterval); // Clear the interval if the game is over }
+                clearInterval(timerInterval); // clear interval if game is over }
         }, 1000); // 1000 ms - making sure it is every 1 second
     </script>